Croatia beats Brazil on penalties in World Cup quarterfinals – KION546

 Neymar’s goal moved him into a tie with Pelé as Brazil’s all-time leading scorer with 77 goals, but the forward again fell short of winning a major title with Brazil and had to be consoled by veteran defender Dani Alves as he cried after the match.

-Croatia will next face either Argentina or the Netherlands to try to return to the World Cup final four years after losing the title to France.
+Croatia will next face Argentina on Tuesday to try to return to the World Cup final four years after losing the title to France.
+The Argentines beat the Netherlands in a shootout.

 Brazil was looking to reach the semifinals for the first time since 2014.
 The team hadn’t made it that far since hosting the tournament eight years ago, when the Selecao was embarrassed by Germany 7-1.